Jo woke up, his eyes bleary and his head pounded from the night before.

 “I’m Ben Harding from Destiny Fitness.
 Did you sign up for our free trial earlier today?
 I have a spare appointment at 7:30 a.m. tomorrow morning if you are interested?
 It shouldn’t take more than an hour of your time.”

-“Oh, okay - that was quick!
+Jo raised his eyebrows in surprise.
+“That was quick!
 Uh, sure as long as I can get back home to start work for 9:30, that works for me.”

 “Fantastic!
 You won’t regret it.
 We have had some great results.
 I’ll email you over confirmation and how to find us.
 See you then.”